Getting a U.S. green card can be a long, complicated process. However, this process doesn’t end after you receive your card in the mail.

 When Do I Need to Renew My Green Card?

-Most green card holders will need to renew their permanent residency every ten years.
+Most green card holders will need to renew their permanent residency every 10 years.

 We’ll briefly explain both of these situations below.